The Importance Of Legal Representation In An Unemployment Appeal Hearing

 Unlike filing the initial application, the appeal is a fully adversarial procedure.
 A referee will be in charge of the appeal proceeding and will render a decision based upon the evidence presented.
 It is important to include all the information required for a positive resolution of the case; if evidence is omitted, the referee cannot consider it.

 Understanding The Evidentiary Procedure

 Although the procedure is less formal than a court trial, the unemployment appeal utilizes many of the same procedures to introduce evidence.
 The following are included in the appeal:

 - Testimony of witnesses

 Proving one’s case on appeal involves knowing the legal elements and understanding who needs to prove those elements.
 For example, common issues in appeals involve:

 - A worker’s attempt to prove his or her reason for quitting was for “good cause,” or

 - An employer’s attempt to prove the firing of the worker was “justified”

-In either case, the proper presentation of the argument to the appeal referee requires the legal knowledge of an attorney.
+In either case, the proper presentation o f the argument to the appeal referee requires the legal knowledge of an attorney.
 I am Michael.
 J. Joshi and I have the knowledge and experience to help you navigate successfully through the complex appeals process.